dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-Your code should talk to `FileInterface` to open a file.
+Your code should talk to `FileInterface` to open m_a file.
 Now it's easy to mock
 out the function.

-This may seem like a lot of hassle, but in practice you often have multiple
+This may seem like m_a lot of hassle, but in practice you often have multiple
 related functions that you can put in the same interface, so the per-function
 syntactic overhead will be much lower.